manyan-chan/apac-technical-test-fall-2023/README.md

-# apac-coe-technical-test-fall-2023
+# apac-technical-test-fall-2023
-This is my attempt for APAC COE Technical Test (Full-Stack).
+This is my attempt for APAC Technical Test (Full-Stack).

 ## Package used